 MESA representatives announced at the hearing they don't plan to seek additional space in their current building.
 It is not yet clear where the proposed middle school would be located.

 Wilensky-Sorkin said a co-location in another District 32 school would be equally detrimental.
 "They are not welcome anywhere in Bushwick," she said.

-Several members of the District 32 Community Education Council and representatives from local elected officials also spoke against the proposal, saying that adding another charter school inside a public school building would sow further divisions in the community.
+Several members of the District 32 Community Education Council and representatives of local elected officials also spoke against the proposal, saying another charter school inside a public school building would sow further divisions in the community.